flixurapp/flixur/NOTES.md

 Sources can be "refreshed" which just runs git reset (to avoid any conflicts) and git pull in the directory.

-Each plugin directory should have a `plugin.yaml` inside:
+Plugins should have a go.mod and any other necessary files for building.
+The `plugin.go` is the entry point for the plugin.
+Each plugin should also have a `plugin.yaml` inside:
 ```yaml
 # A name for the plugin.
 name: "My Plugin"